MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 `text` the name of the Azure blob storage account that contains all of your objects: blobs, files, queues, and tables.
 The storage account provides a unique namespace that is accessible from anywhere in the world over HTTPS.

+### Return type

+`VOID`

 ## azure_storage.account_user_add

 Function that allows granting a PostgreSQL user or role access to a storage account through the functions provided by the `pg_azure_storage` extension.

 > [!NOTE]
-> The execution of this function only succeeds if the storage account, whose name is being passed as the first argument, was already created using [account_add](#azure_storageaccount_add), and if the user or role, whose name is passed as the second argument, already exists.
+> The execution of this function only succeeds if the storage account, whose name is being passed as the first argument, was already created using [azure_storage.account_add](#azure_storageaccount_add), and if the user or role, whose name is passed as the second argument, already exists.

 ```sql
 azure_storage.account_add(account_name_p text, user_p regrole);